 Part 2: preparing for an unannounced audit…

-In last week’s post one of our subscribers, Raju asked if I could also cover how to manage an unannounced audit when the Technical Manager is not on site – who would normally look after the presentation of the QMS…
+In the last article one of our subscribers, Raju asked if I could also cover how to manage an unannounced audit when the Technical Manager is not on site – who would normally look after the presentation of the QMS…

 Shoes & Coat

-It may sound obvious but having shoes and coat ready for the auditor is really important.
+It may sound obvious but having shoes and a coat ready for the auditor is really important.

 Having an agreed and practiced route around the factory will ensure that you can lead the auditor where you want them to go, rather than where they want to go.